emmyleaf/Lutra/README.md

 ## Porting games from Otter

-Lutra and Otter do not have identical features and designs, but porting games from Otter to Lutra is a goal of the project.
+Lutra and Otter do not have identical featuresets, but porting games from Otter to Lutra is a goal of the project.

 * [TMFBMA](https://drmelon.itch.io/tmfbma-demo) was fully ported within a week, while completing Lutra version 0.1.0.
 * [DA-DA-DASHBONK](https://drmelon.itch.io/da-da-dashbonk) was fully ported within 2 days, while completing Lutra version 0.2.0.